 - Basic education and post-school education and training: These two categories are grouped together as part of the education function in the statistical tables.
-This includes expenditure related to maintaining and supporting the South African school system, and assisting the higher and vocational education sector. - Defence, public order and safety: This includes expenditure related to military health, which is classified as part of the health function in the statistical tables. - Economic affairs: This function group includes spending on environmental protection, which is a separate category in the statistical tables. - General public services: In the key spending categories, transfers made to international organisations are classified within the category of the paying department.
+This group includes expenditure related to maintaining and supporting the South African school system, and assisting the higher and vocational education sector. - Defence, public order and safety: This includes expenditure related to military health, which is classified as part of the health function in the statistical tables as well as civic and immigration services. - Economic affairs: This function group includes spending on environmental protection, which is a separate category in the statistical tables. - Human settlements and municipal infrastructure: In the statistical tables, expenditure related to this function group is mainly included as part of the housing and community amenities function. - Agriculture, rural development and land reform: This group forms part of the economic affairs function in the statistical tables. - General public services: In the key spending categories, transfers made to international organisations are classified within the category of the paying department.
 In the statistical tables, they are classified under general public services.